 So let's take a look at where you can find these huge splashes of colour in the city, and how they've been brightening up local areas as well as supporting local artists by providing a space for their unique creations.

 You'll find this fantastical floating taxi on Mitchell Street adjacent to Glasgow's Style Mile, created by artist Rogue-one.
-Capturing the attention of all who walk past, it's a great piece to start your trail off with.
+Capturing the attention of all who walk past, it's a great piece to start off your trail.

 Staying on Mitchell Street, you'll find this colossal image depicting a girl with a magnifying glass - at the right angle, it looks as if she's plucking people off the street!
 Created by artist Smug, it's within walking distance of Central Station.

 Did you know Glasgow has its very own Panda?
 You'll find this piece from artist Klingatron (James Klinge) at Gordon Lane, close to The Lighthouse, one of Charles Rennie Mackintosh's most famous commissions in the city.

 Take a look at the gable end wall overlooking the Ingram Street car park and you'll find all manner of Scottish wildlife coming from the spray can of Smug.
 You'll need a few photos to capture all of this huge mural!